maxhoesel-ansible/ansible-collection-pterodactyl/roles/pterodactyl_panel/README.md

 This role follows the official installation instructions on the pterodactyl [docs homepage](https://pterodactyl.io/panel/1.0/getting_started.html).
 It will install a webserver (apache2), redis, configure the panel and add an initial admin user (User: `admin`, Password: `admin`, see vars).

-It does **not** setup a database for pterodactyl - you will have to supply your own MySQL/MariaDB installation.

 Note that this role will not upgrade an existing installation to a newer version.
 It only installs and configures a panel server.

 ## Requirements

 - The following distributions are currently supported:
   - Ubuntu 20.04 LTS or newer
-  - Other Debian-based distros with PHP 7.4 or higher should also work, but are not officially supported
+  - Other recent Debian-based distributions should work as well, but are not officially supported.
-  - There are no plans to support CentOS/RHEL-based distros right now
+- Make sure that your Distribution comes with a version of PHP that's [compatible with your chosen panel version](https://pterodactyl.io/panel/1.0/updating.html).
+  Note that future versions of the panel will require PHP 8.1, which is not yet available on most distros.
 - You need to supply your own MariaDB/MySQL database.
 See the role vars below for available parameters
 - A SSL certificate + key must already be present on the host. setting up an HTTP only panel is not supported
 - This role requires root access.
 Make sure to run this role with `become: yes` or equivalent